Arts-adjacent - but still in the arts

 The dream for most artists is to make a living as an artist.
 But, we all know how tough it is out there.
 Not every artist makes a living producing their art.

 But that doesn’t mean we all need to pack it in.
-There are lots of jobs that are around the arts but aren’t necessarily in the practice of doing art.
+There are lots of jobs that are around the arts but aren’t necessarily in the practice of making art.
 These jobs are a good middle ground for any artist.
-They keep you connected to the community, they keep you involved in arts, and you have a natural edge for these jobs.
+They keep you connected to the community, they keep you involved in arts, and you have a natural edge for them.

 Elizabeth Swinburn is an artist who has been working in these “arts-adjacent” roles for a number of years now.
 I caught up with her to hear her story and get some tips for people looking to follow a similar path.